My name is Adina. I was born in West London and I am in my (very) late 20s. If you’d like to drop me a line you can

 I have also uploaded some flash fiction, for no particular purpose.
 (Please feel free to point out any mistakes – sometimes pages of script blur into one fuzzy mess and words fly around.
 My mother says if I was a pupil in her class, she’d classify me as dyslexic.)

 Why the name ‘Nazar Blue’?
 Well, considering the cultures which have had a profound influence on my life, superstitions and rituals for good luck have swirled around like mystical whispers.
-We had little horn-shaped, coral talismans (Cornicelli) to ward the ‘malocchio’ away in my very Neapoletan household.
-Family rituals for good luck and other superstitions influenced by those around me ensued.
+We had little horn-shaped, coral talismans (Cornicelli) to ward the ‘malocchio’ away in my very Neapoletan family.
 Then when I hit my teenage years a real love for the Evil Eye charms (Nazar Boncuk) developed when my Turkish friends brought them back from their summers abroad.
 The glass beauties hung on door frames and were worn around wrists, so beautifully made that they seemed as if incredibly precious; their sapphire hues shone as deep as the Mediterranean Sea.
 This is how NazarBlue was born, two of the things I adore the most intertwined; the Evil Eye Charm and the Sea which unites so many people.
 Here I aim to share food and stories with you under a virtual vine canopy, sipping tea, away from the blazing sun.

 I have so many countrys on my ‘to see list’.
 I’m not quite sure why I have such an affinity to the Med, but most of the countries I yearn to visit lie along it’s coastline.
 Luckily, living in London there are so many amazing restaurants / concerts / pockets of diaspora to be found that it temporarily quenches the urge to leave.
 Top countries on my list?
 Lebanon and Morocco.
 Yalla!